 Management practices and alignment processes in University A

 All academic leaders described a hybrid model of academic career management in the case of a university.
 They (e.g., P1, P2, P3) explained that state agencies, especially the Ministry of Education, Youth and Sport (MoEYS), played a central role in managing academic civil servants.
 One senior leader (P1) reiterated that the state agencies tightly control academic recruitment, promotion, and payment.
-In this case, some mid-level leaders (e.g., P2, P3, P6) complained that some academic staff recruited by state agencies, did not meet the university’s needs.
+In this case, some mid-level leaders (e.g., P2, P3, P6) complained that some academic staff recruited by state agencies did not meet the university’s needs.
 One of them emphasised:

 In general, MoEYS selects government officials to work as university teachers.
 The selection is made through examination. [….] which I think [the examination] cannot accurately assess the candidates’ qualifications that fit the university's needs.
 (P2)

-:
+The above narrative shows that state recruitment, which uses exams to assess the qualifications of candidates, tends to be less effective in evaluating candidates’ aptitudes to enter academic careers.
+In other words, state recruitment is based on the prescribed criteria and procedures in the national employment law, such as the Common Statute of Civil Servants (RGC, 1994).
+This law requires all state agencies to hire civil servants on a pro forma, setting staff quotas for public institutions.
+In this context, some mid-level leaders (e.g., P2; P6) confirmed that state recruitment generally resulted in a shortage of staff deployment to the university.
+Therefore, the university has used its self-regulated procedures, albeit less consistently, to hire contracted employees.
+They explained:

 The university uses internal regulations and procedures to recruit contract employees.
 The university advertises the vacancies, screens the applications, and interviews the candidates.
 (P3)